Sticky & Sweet Tour: Fashion

 The Sticky & Sweet Tour featured a high-fashion wardrobe designed by Arianne Phillips with contributions from Riccardo Tisci for Givenchy, Stella McCartney, Jeremy Scott, and others.
 For the opening Pimp segment, Madonna donned a dominatrix-inspired Givenchy ensemble, including a black stretch satin frock coat with jet bead embroidery, paired with thigh-high boots by McCartney.
 Jeremy Scott designed the Old School look —custom Keith Haring sneakers and 1980s-inspired streetwear—paying tribute to both Madonna's early New York days and her friendship with Haring.
 Tisci also created the Gypsy act's wardrobe, including a black chiffon dress with multicolored ribbons and a dramatic fuchsia-lined silk cape.
 The final act, Rave, included Japanese-influenced outfits with sequined shoulder pads, while accessories throughout the show came from brands like Miu Miu, Moschino, Roberto Cavalli, and Tom Ford.
-Stylist Phillips noted Madonna’s boldness, stating, "There are no vanity considerations based on her age".
+Stylist Phillips noted Madonna's boldness, stating, "There are no vanity considerations based on her age".
 For the tour's 2009 extension, Tisci updated the Pimp look with a "super couture, sensual, goth, bondage"-themed outfit featuring black feathers.
 He called it, "an outfit that will make history", adding that Madonna "wants to be stronger".
 Male dancers wore new Brooks Brothers attire, including crisp white tuxedo shirts.

 Concert synopsis

+Original

 Opening number "Candy Shop" featured different outfits and backdrops for the 2008 (left) and 2009 (right) legs.

 The concert opened with a 3D animation titled "The Sweet Machine", showing candy being processed like pinballs.
 Then, Madonna made her entrance on the M-shaped throne, dressed in Givenchy and flanked by dancers in bondage-inspired outfits for "Candy Shop."
 Giant LED screens flashed gumdrops and candy imagery.
 In "Beat Goes On", she rode the Auburn Speedster as Pharrell Williams and Kanye West appeared onscreen.
 A remixed guitar-led "Human Nature" followed, accompanied by the visuals of Britney Spears trapped in an elevator.
 The act concluded with a mashup of "Vogue" and "4 Minutes", and a video interlude set to a remix of "Die Another Day".
 The screens showed Madonna as a boxer, while dancers staged a choreographed fight in a boxing ring onstage.

 "Into the Groove" kicked off the Old School act.
 The number featured a jump rope routine and double Dutch segment.
 Madonna, clad in retro gym wear, continued with "Heartbeat", where backup dancers manipulated her movements like puppeteers.
 A rock version of "Borderline" saw her on electric guitar, and "She's Not Me" added a self-referential touch with dancers impersonating her past looks from videos like "Like a Virgin" and "Material Girl".
 The act closed with "Music", set against a graffiti-covered subway backdrop, ending as the performers disappeared behind animated train doors.